gmartins-dev/tea-roulette/README.md

 ## API Integration

-The application integrates with the Nisien Tea Round Picker API, which provides:
+The application integrates with the your own API, which provides:
 - User management
 - Random tea maker selection
 - Drink run tracking